AnibaShaikh/30-days-with-JS-PIAIC-UIT-BCC/Annoying Cookie/readme.md

 --Cookies are always annoying annoying.
-In this project i have built an illustration of a cookie prompt but with some entertaining assertion--
+In this project i have built an illustration of a cookie pop-up but with some entertaining assertion--